Irina Tevzadze is an artist and designer originally from the country of Georgia, currently residing in the United States.

 In 2009, Irina and her family returned to the United States.
 Currently, Irina works an assistant professor at School of Design, Stephens College in Columbia, MO, where she teaches art and fashion courses and is one of the school's ambassadors to the Council of Fashion Designers of America (CFDA) as she leads the work with students on their submissions to CFDA scholarship competitions.

-In 2011-2016, Irina participated in a number of group exhibitions at the Columbia Art League (CAL).
-In 2013, her work was recognized with an honorary mention by the jury of the group exhibition “Beauty and the Beholder” at the CAL.
+In 2011-2018, Irina participated in numerous group exhibitions at the Columbia Art League (CAL).
+In 2013, she received an honorary mention by the jury of the group exhibition "Beauty and the Beholder" at the CAL.
+In April 2013, Irina had a solo exhibition at Tellers Gallery & Bar, in Columbia, MO.

-Earlier this year, Irina's artwork was selected for the 37-th Annual Paper in Particular National Exhibition at Sydney Larson Gallery at Columbia College.
+In March 2014, Irina had a solo exhibition of her artworks and selected fashion items at the Clayton Fine Arts Gallery in St. Louis, MO.
+Earlier that year, Irina's artwork was selected for the 37-th Annual Paper in Particular National Exhibition at Sidney Larson Gallery at Columbia College.